jumxglhf/jumxglhf.github.io/_pages/about.md

 News
 ======
+* \[2022.10\] One first-authored paper on open-domain question answering has been accepted to EMNLP'22.
+Big thanks to my collaborators and mentors!
+* \[2022.10\] Two amazing pre-prints are now available.
+One focuses on graph self-supervised learning and the other is about context generation for open-domain QA !
+Please feel free to contact me if you have any comments or suggestions over the manuscripts.
 * \[2022.08\] I will serve as a PC member for AAAI'23.
 * \[2022.08\] I will attend KDD'22 and volunteer to serve as a session chair.
 See you guys at Washington DC!
 * \[2022.07\] I have my personal website now :)